Electronic cigarette and e-cigarette liquid marketing

 Electronic cigarette marketing targets a diverse audience through various media, promoting claims related to safety, health, and lifestyle through multiple media.
 This marketing has expanded and evolved significantly since the early 2000s, displaying parallels to strategies from the mid-20th century.

 E-cigarettes are marketed to smokers and non-smokers, including men, women, and youth, typically as a safer alternative to traditional cigarettes.
 Starting In the 2010s, tobacco companies increased their efforts.
 Marketing frequently features pseudoscientific health claims, despite evidence that e-cigarette aerosol contains harmful substances.
 Products are also promoted as a means to bypass smoke-free policies, marketed with slogans such as "smoke anywhere".
-U.S. law mandates health warnings on e-cigarette packaging and advertisements: "WARNING: This product contains nicotine.
+US law mandates health warnings on e-cigarette packaging and advertisements: "WARNING: This product contains nicotine.
 Nicotine is an addictive chemical."

 Celebrity endorsements, product placements in films, talk shows, and music videos, and sponsorships of sports events (e.g., American football, motor racing, golf) are common promotional tools.
 Vape shops predominantly rely on social media for marketing, with tactics that may glamorize smoking and appeal to youth and non-smokers, even if unintentionally.
 Advertising emphasizing health and lifestyle themes can encourage non-smoking youth to try e-cigarettes, potentially offsetting concerns about nicotine addiction.
 Increased marketing correlates with rising vaping rates among youth and young adults.

 E-liquid packaging and labeling often mimic child-friendly products like juice boxes or candy, raising concerns about child safety.
-Unlike traditional cigarettes, e-cigarettes in the U.S. and many countries face fewer marketing restrictions, allowing advertising on television and online.
-Claims of efficacy as smoking cessation aids appear in ads across the U.S., UK, and China, though such assertions lack regulatory approval.
+Unlike traditional cigarettes, e-cigarettes in the US and many countries face fewer marketing restrictions, allowing advertising on television and online.
+Claims of efficacy as smoking cessation aids appear in ads across the US, UK, and China, though such assertions lack regulatory approval.

 Background

 Smoking is the primary cause of premature death in the US.
 E-cigarettes and other nicotine delivery systems (e.g., nicotine gum) were introduced in response to the health concerns and associated usage restrictions surrounding smoking.
 Makers claimed that these products were less harmful to users and bystanders and helped users to reduce their nicotine addiction over time.
 The nicotine, flavors, and additives that make up the e-cigarette aerosol have their own health impacts, although deemed safe by makers.
 All these claims have since been examined in hundreds of studies.

 E-liquids can be flavorless, or have added flavors, such as mint chocolate truffle, whiskey, bubble gum, gummy bears, strawberry mint, pink punch, and cotton candy.
 This product differentiation is one means of broadening the market.

-Most developed countries set age limits for e-cigarettes, ranging from 18–21 years.
+Most developed countries set age limits for e-cigarettes, ranging from 18 to 21 years.
 Countries such as Brazil and India ban e-cigarette sales entirely.